-Number of grade 3 students in Reading with valid scores for your school: 9,999
+Number of grade 3 students in Reading with valid scores for your school: 9,999 a value have a percentage of 6 or less.

 The graph shows the percentage of students in each achievement level for your school, district, and the state for the grade 3 Reading MCA-III.
 The percent proficient under each bar in the graph is the percentage of students in the "Meets" and "Exceeds" achievement levels.